About

 TTAB Decisions

-Ye Mystic Krewe of Gasparilla got the owner of a conflicting mark to sign a consent agreement, then watched the USPTO reject it anyway.
-Here is what went wrong and what a consent agreement actually needs to say.
+Ye Mystic Krewe of Gasparilla got the owner of a conflicting mark to sign a consent agreement.
+The USPTO still refused registration.
+What went wrong and what a consent agreement needs to say.

 January 5, 2026